Strengthening evidence and economic modelling partnership project

 Sound public policies and functional institutions provide the conditions in which sectors can develop and the economy can grow.
 For example, the impacts of legal and regulatory climates on sectors like infrastructure are of critical concern to the viability and sustainability of projects.
 To design and implement reform initiatives, improve policies and institutions, decision-makers require solid evidence on what works, doesn’t work, and why and how.
 While some relevant evidence exists, it might not be easily available in a format that is useful for decision makers.

-To support MCC teams and their country partners, 3ie is developing and testing a ’Just-in-Time Support’ model where some of our experts are providing tailored support to two MCC country teams.
-The model include
+To support MCC teams and their country partners, 3ie is developing and testing a ’Just-in-Time Support’ model where some of our experts are providing tailored support to the MCC Tunisia country team.
+The model includes support to the Tunisia country economists to develop their cost-benefit analysis models to inform policy and institutional reforms aimed at improving business climate in the country.

 Rapid evidence assessments in Burkina Faso and Timor-Leste.